 • Clearly Stated Meeting Purpose (ask yourself what you want to have accomplished by the end of the meeting.
 When the meeting is over – what do you hope to have attained?
 This is your meeting purpose.)

-• Topics to be covered (you can additionally time block the items if needed)
+• Topics to be covered (you can also time block the items if needed)

-2. By writing my meeting notes in a notebook rather than my laptop, I find that I am more “present” and engaged in the meeting discussions.
-It is also clear to other attendees that I am present, rather than possibly doing something else on my computer.
+2. By writing meeting notes in a notebook rather than your laptop, you’ll be more “present” and engaged in the meeting discussions.
+It’s also clear to others you’re paying attention to the discussion, rather than doing something else unrelated on your computer.

 3. I use a modified shorthand method to capture meeting notes more quickly – I like Handywrite, but only use the most commonly used words.
 My shorthand is a mishmash that works for me.

 4. I keep an Excel spreadsheet separately for a comprehensive list of action items and decisions.
 After each meeting, I simply drop the latest action items into my spreadsheet and update them from there when they are completed.